-Although the Company has no formal plan of disposition, management is currently evaluating a possible sale of the Company's gas gathering and processing assets as well as either selling or discontinuing its third party gas marketing operations.
+The Company is currently negotiating a potential sale of its gas gathering and processing assets and its third party gas marketing operations.
 Management believes that any such transaction would not have a material impact on the Company's results of operations or financial position.